aFarkas/lazysizes/plugins/parent-fit/README.md

 	 data-sizes="auto"
 	 class="lazyload"
 	 style="width: 400px; height: 400px; object-fit: cover;" />

 ```

 ### [data-parent-fit="contain|cover|width"] usage

-Due to the fact, that object-fit isn't supported in IE11.
 This plugin also supports calculating height and width constrained images based on the parent element.

 To do so include this plugin, combine your width descriptors with height descriptors and add the attribute ``data-parent-fit`` with either ``"contain"`` or ``"cover"`` as the keyword.